 Batting 5th…

-Even though you are at the end of the heart of the order, batting in the “5 spot” is still one of much importance.
+Even though you are at the end of the heart of the order, batting in the “5 spot” is still holds a lot of importance.
 Players batting in this spot are known for producing RBIs at an above-average pace with either hits or sacrifice flies.
 An ideal hitter for this spot has raw power, a good on-base percentage, and can hit to all fields.
 Do you remember who had the game-winning hit in extra innings in Game 7 of the 2016 World Series for the Cubs?
 The 5th guy in the batting order -- Ben Zobrist.
 You just never know when your time will be called to make history.

 Batting 6th…